top of page

 Help bring awareness and funds to Omaha's mental health resources.

-Bike/Walk and Eat Tacos in a fun community event on the Wabash Trace,
+Bike, Walk, and Eat Tacos in a fun community event on the Wabash Trace, in honor of Mike Kutilek.

 Sat.
-JUNE 1, 2024
+JUNE 6, 2026

 Grab your bike or your best walking shoes and join us on the Wabash Trace “Taco Ride" (about 10 miles or 50 minutes, each way by bike).